ALivingOrange/mc-pack-assistant/README.md

 This agent only has two tools: `search_item_ids`, which uses a semantic search to find exact item IDs in the pack relevant to the user's query.
 The `find_recipes` tool then uses these item IDs in an exact-match search to find all recipes that either use them as an ingredient or produce them as a result.

 #### `recipe_modifier_agent`
-This agent has seven tools:
+This agent has seven tools: `add_shapeless_recipe, add_shaped_recipe, add_smithing_recipe, add_cooking_recipe, add_stonecutting_recipe, remove_recipes, replace_recipe_items`
-    `
-    add_shapeless_recipe,
-    add_shaped_recipe,
-    add_smithing_recipe,
-    add_cooking_recipe,
-    add_stonecutting_recipe,
-    remove_recipes,
-    replace_recipe_items
-    `
 These all write KubeJS script matching syntax seen in [the KubeJS docs](https://kubejs.com/wiki/tutorials/recipes).

 #### Validation
 All of the tools which require exact item IDs, namely the recipe modifier tools and the `find_recipes` tool, call a `validate_item_id` function to verify that they're only using real item IDs, providing an error to the agent informing it that the recipe is invalid if necessary.

-### Conclusion
+## Value Statement

-This program provides a convenient interface for modifying the recipes in a modpack by extracting data from the modpack.
-Its most compelling features may be the parts used by the agents rather than the agents themselves: extracting item IDs from the pack for semantic search, dumping all recipes in the pack, it's a convenient way to process all of that data.
+Currently, this program just provides a convenient interface for modifying the recipes in a modpack by extracting data from the modpack.
+Since the agents use tools with validation to write recipes in, they are incapable of writing scripts that cause loading errors.
+This program is also able to extract item IDs from the pack for semantic search and dump all recipes in the pack—these have a lot of potential for use that is not being taken advantage of yet.

-### Value Statement

-This project is a useful tool for a small part of modpack development, but unfortunately time constraints in development (and especially the author's end-of-semester projects and exams) mean that it is only able to handle that one small part.
-At the very least, it's algorithmically incapable of writing incorrect KubeJS script, which can save time trying to diagnose errors from typos and the like.

-I have many ideas for expansions on this project, which can be seen in the issues section of the repo.
-An orchestrator agent, which could be given broader goals for the pack like "Make exploration more rewarding" to plan and execute on would make it easier, as could similar customizer agents for changing other features such as ore generation, loot tables, and more.
-The ideal version of this project could take a disparate set set of mods and create a cohesive, enjoyable modpack with just one prompt.

 # Installation & Use
+## Requirements

-Requires Miniconda, which can be installed from [here](https://docs.conda.io/en/latest/miniconda.html).
+* Miniconda, which can be installed from [here](https://docs.conda.io/en/latest/miniconda.html).
+* Gemini API key from [Google AI Studio](https://aistudio.google.com)
+* Required libraries automatically installed by the install scripts.

+## Setup
 First, clone the repository.
-From the repository root directory, run install.ps1 on Windows (requires Unrestricted execution policy) or install.sh on Linux x64.
+From the repository root directory, run `install.ps1` on Windows (requires Unrestricted execution policy) or `install.sh` on Linux x64.
 You will be prompted to agree to the Microsoft EULA to be able to run the server.

 After the server is installed, you may add all the mods that you wish to the `server/mods/` directory, as normal.
 There's currently no built-in compatibility checker functionality, so it's recommended to use an existing modpack.
 Note that you'll need to add KubeJS and its requirements to the pack for clients to be able to connect to the server.

 From there, you can run the webui from the terminal with `python run_ui.py`.
 Run all of the parts in the setup section and restart the UI before your first run.

+## Use
-Then, you should be able to make requests to the agent, which will automatically write recipes to the file.
+You should be able to make requests to the agent, which will automatically write recipes to the file.
 Running the server after using the agent and connecting with a client will allow you to see your custom recipes.
-Alternatively, you can move the KubeJS script in server/kubejs/server_scripts into the kubejs/server_scripts directory in the client pack to make it work on the client.
+Alternatively, you can move the KubeJS script in `server/kubejs/server_scripts` into the `kubejs/server_scripts directory` in the client pack to make it work on the client.